martinez099/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 due to another node failure until the cooldown period for the database ends (Default: 24 hours).

-To configure this grace period from rladmin, run:
+To configure this cooldown period from rladmin, run:

 - For the cluster: